Potentash

 1. Insomnia

-If you spend the majority of nights staring at the clock willing the time to fly and morning to come just so you don’t have to remain sleepless any longer, then your job is much more worse than a stark raving psycho and will murder you when you least expect it.
-Depending on all manner of sleeping pills to induce rest and spending the office hours sipping on cup after cup after cup of caffeine with bloodshot eyes is a sure sign of work-related stress.
-Burn out is on the rise as a top killer in the workplace.
+If you spend the majority of nights staring at the clock willing the time to fly and morning to come just so you don’t have to remain sleepless any longer, then your job is much worse than a stark raving psycho and will murder you when you least expect it.
+Depending on all manner of sleeping pills to induce rest and spending office hours sipping on cup after cup after cup of caffeine with bloodshot eyes is a sure sign of work-related stress.
+Burnout is on the rise as a top killer in the workplace.

 1. Frequent illness

 Lower back pain, flu, migraines, arthritis, neck strain, ear infections and the list goes on.
 If you’re constantly in and out of a hospital for one reason or the other then a thorough check-up might trace all this back to your workplace.
-Sitting long hours at your desk in horrible postures or being hunched over your computer for hours at a time and working in unsavory conditions could cause you to suffer a myriad of infections.
+Sitting long hours at your desk in horrible postures or being hunched over your computer for hours at a time and working in unsavoury conditions could cause you to suffer a myriad of infections.
 Similarly, stress manifests itself in different ways in the body one of them being illnesses.
 Your job may be paying for the health insurance cover, but all that will be in vain when you’re dead.

 1. Effort-reward imbalance

 If you’re genuinely a high achiever; always meeting deadlines, increasing company sales, being punctual at work, giving ideas that increase the profit of the organization and what-not yet at the end of the month the figures on your paycheck hardly reflect the effort you put into your work then you’re experiencing the above-mentioned imbalance.
-Studies have shown that this type of imbalance quickly translates to frustration and the end result is burn out and in extreme cases mental illness.
+Studies have shown that this type of imbalance quickly translates to frustration and the end result is burnout and in extreme cases mental illness.
 Should you ever feel under-appreciated then maybe it’s time to move on to greener pastures.

 1. Constant inactivity

 This is probably one of the worst ways in which your job may be killing you because it will be a slow and painful death.
 If your work demands that you remain seated over extended periods of time with hardly any time set aside for breaks then more often than not you will choose to quickly snack on junk food before continuing with your work.
-This lack of inactivity paired up with increased intake of processed foods will eventually lower your metabolism and subsequently increase your waistline.
+This lack of inactivity paired up with an increased intake of processed foods will eventually lower your metabolism and subsequently increase your waistline.
 Apart from causing you to have an unsightly outlook, this will, in turn, lead to a whole lot of problems with diabetes, obesity, hypertension and heart disease topping the list.

 1. Sexual problems